octopus-network/octopus-docs/src/general/octopus-staking.md

 **Warning**: If the validator or delegator does not claim his staking reward within the period, currently, the reward is locked in the contract, and can’t be claimed.

+### Auto-unbond

+In LPoS, if the validator does not generate blocks normally within 3 consecutive reward cycles, the contract will automatically unbond the staking, and they can withdraw the staked OCTs after the unbond period.

 ### Slashing

 In LPoS, if the validator node misbehaves in the network, both the validator and their delegators will be slashed, thus losing a certain percentage of the stake OCT.